kyushy/kernelci-grafana/README.md

 ### Export your dashboards
 The export feature is accessed in the share window which you open by clicking the share button in the dashboard menu.
-Click the checkbox for sharing for external use and save the json file.
+Click the checkbox for sharing for external use and save the json file in the dashboard folder.

 ### Save/Restore your instance